My injury did not happen recently, can I still have a valid claim?

 How soon should I contact a lawyer after my accident/injury?

 Immediately.
-Important evidence and witness testimony must be preserved in order to conduct a fully analysis and before the statute of limitations closes the door on your claim.
+Important evidence and witness testimony must be preserved in order to conduct a full analysis and before the statute of limitations closes the door on your claim.
 Let us at Zychowicz Skeldon LTD conduct the investigation and handle the insurance agents so you can receive proper medical treatment and begin the road to recovery.

 Maybe.
 We will not take a quick settlement if it falls short of covering your total damage amount.
 Our firm is prepared to go to trial if necessary to ensure fair compensation to our clients.
 While doing so, we handle the insurance adjusters, medical billing, and property damage issues so our clients can focus on getting back to normalcy.